-The Stanford team described their implementation in a peer-reviewed report published in Trauma Performance Improvement.
+The Stanford team described their implementation in a peer-reviewed report published in The Cureus Journal of Medical Science.
 The team launched the project in response to results from the 2014 National Database of Nursing Quality Indicators (NDNQI) Survey.
 In the survey, SICU nurses gave the hospital lower-than-average ratings on nurse-physician interaction, cooperation, teamwork and appreciation.

 To address these issues, trauma program leaders created a task force consisting of bedside nurses, nursing leaders, attending physicians and residents.
 The task force focused on morning rounding as a strong opportunity to improve communication and teamwork.
 They developed a new rounding process based on three key changes:

 1. Create a standardized rounding script

 Informal surveys of SICU staff identified several weaknesses in morning rounds, including potential confusion about roles and patient orders.
 To prevent these communication gaps, the task force developed a standardized rounding script:

 - The new script requires all team members to introduce themselves at the beginning of rounds.